-Who’s Keep Track and Regulating the Addiction Treatment Industry
+Who’s Keep Track and Regulating the Drug and Alcohol Addiction Treatment Industry

 Although it is difficult to accurately measure how many addiction treatment centers, sober homes, 1/2 way houses and recovery residences exist in a geographical area there is some data.
 For instance, the National Center for Biotechnology information (NCBI) did a study in LA County showing 260 sober living homes with a capacity of 3,265 individuals.
 The number is most likely in excess of 600 based on industry unconfirmed sources, while the unconfirmed numbers in the West Palm Beach, FL area are between 400 to 600.

-West Palm Beach FL Area and Addiction Treatment
+What to do in West Palm Beach, FL Area and Addiction Treatment Centers Reputation

-Why Does Florida Have Such a Bad Reputation for Addiction Treatment?
+Understanding the West Palm Beach, FL Area; Why Does Florida Have Such a Bad Reputation for Drug and Alcohol Addiction Treatment?

 Ground Zero Delray Beach, Florida